Zawaddie/AdventOfCyber2025_THM/Day16/readme.md

 Learn what the Windows Registry is and how to investigate it.

 ---
-Below is a **well-structured, concise, and professional Markdown write-up** formatted for a **TryHackMe (THM) GitHub repository**.
-It’s organized for **readability, forensics relevance, and easy reference**, with unnecessary narrative trimmed while preserving learning value.

----

 # 🪟 Windows Registry — Fundamentals & Forensics